-Melasma or chloasma spots are larger areas of darkened skin that appear as a result of hormonal changes and resemble age spots in appearance.
-Pregnancy, for example, can cause an increase in melanin production, resulting in a “mask of pregnancy” on the face as well as darkened skin on the abdomen and other areas.
-Because their bodies go through hormonal changes similar to those experienced during pregnancy, women who take birth control pills may develop hyperpigmentation.
-If the pigment bothers you, you should stop taking your birth control pills.
+Melasma or chloasma spots are larger areas of darkened skin that appear as a result of hormonal changes and resemble age spots.
+Pregnancy, for example, can cause an increase in melanin production, resulting in a “mask of pregnancy” on the face and darkened skin on the abdomen and other areas.
+Because their bodies undergo hormonal changes similar to those experienced during pregnancy, women who take birth control pills may develop Hyperpigmentation.
+If the pigment bothers you, you should stop taking birth control pills.

 Hyperpigmentation Treatment Options in Edmonton